Unidata/IDV/release/certs.md

 -   Background

     On MacOS, Apple now requires DMGs to be "notarized".
 This process involves XCode tools (so you'll need to install that on MacOS), therefore this step cannot be done automatically as part of the regular IDV build process.
 Moreover, the current IDV build is pretty closely tied to the hardware it is running on.
 As a result, notarization will just have to be a "one-off" performed on MacOS at IDV release time.
 Note the DMG will need to already be signed by the regular build process, so this will be the last step before the release.
 You'll need a Apple Developer ID.
 Contact CISL Help Desk to have your Apple ID be part of the UCAR Apple developer organization.
-Beyond that here are the steps required to notarize the IDV.
+Beyond that, here are the steps required to notarize the IDV.

 -   Preparation